 Jessica Simpson (born July 10, 1980)

 Jessica Simpson (born July 10, 1980): Simpson is a singer and actor who co-starred with her then-husband, Nick Lachey, in the reality TV show “Newlyweds: Nick and Jessica.”
 She is also a fashion designer, which led to her role as a mentor on the NBC reality show “Fashion Star.”
-She and her fiancé, Eric Johnson, have one child together and are expecting their second child this summer.
+She and her fiancé, Eric Johnson, have two children together and plan to wed in the summer of 2014.

 Startraks Photo/Rex Features